MEHU-LIISA Steam Juicer Review

 Concord Grapes

-We tried a couple varieties of table grapes here in...
+We tried a couple varieties of table grapes her...

 This steam juicer is made of stainless steel and has no moving parts.
 Any ordinary burner can operate it.
 The juice comes out hot from a drainage tube.
 It's ready to put into hot sterilized bottles or jars and covers.
 Our bottled juices keep just fine on the shelf for years, although as far as I know, this is not a US Government approved method.
 We also strain and extract all our fruit for jelly making the same way.
 Recently we made 5 batches of Raspberry jelly, one after another.
 As the steam juicer was extracting each quart of juice from a single batch of 10 quarts of berries.
 After everything was set up in the kitchen, it took only about 2 hours to extract the juice and boil all 5 batches in our Maslin pan.
 We made about 40 eight ounce jars of jelly or could have bottled 5 quarts of juice.
 Various kinds of fruit will yield different amounts of juice.
+Because seeds are still in the fruit, the taste of the last 5-10% of the juice extracted could have a strong off flavor.
+Raspberries in particular have this problem.
+When making pear juice, remove ALL seeds when cutting up the fruit, and it would probably be wise to remove apple seeds as well.

 Elderberry harvest

-Elderberries are picked in clusters like grapes and...
+Elderberries are picked in clusters, like grape...

 Canning Peaches 9